johanhelsing/bevy_web_asset/README.md

 [![crates.io](https://img.shields.io/crates/d/bevy_web_asset.svg)](https://crates.io/crates/bevy_web_asset)
 [![docs.rs](https://img.shields.io/docsrs/bevy_web_asset)](https://docs.rs/bevy_web_asset)

-This is a tiny crate that that wraps the standard bevy asset loader, and adds the ability to load assets from http and https urls.
+This is a tiny crate that that adds the ability to load assets from http and https urls.

 Supports both wasm (web-sys) and native.

-If asset paths start with http:// or https://, then we try to do a web request to load the asset, otherwise, we just call the normal asset io.

 This is nice if you want to keep your content on a server, even when developing native games.
 Use cases can be: